 Ever met a person called Metallica, Facebook or Robocop?
 These are amongst some of the banned baby names last year.
-Some countries have restrictions on name changes.
-For example, you might need to have both a first and a last name.
-Or the name chosen should not promote any racial or religious hate or ridicule government members.
 Here are 17 unusual banned baby names from around the world:

 A Chinese couple tried to name their child Wang @.
 The Chinese symbol is pronounced “ai-ta” which is similar to 爱他, “love him”.

 The Mexican state of Sonora has banned quite a few names including technology names like Facebook, Twitter, Yahoo & Email.
 Further names banned by Sonora include:

 #3.
 Harry Potter